JeannotM/DynamicDifficulty/README.md

       iron: 2
       diamond: 4
       netherite: 5

-# Messages that are sent to the player when the attacker or attackee has allow-pvp on false
-messages:
-  attacker-no-pvp: "You cannot attack this player because you're still having a hard time!"
-  attackee-no-pvp: "You cannot attack this player because he's already having a hard time!"

 # Some of these features are experimental, change existing features or have a chance to reduce performance
 advanced-features: